Not Recommended!

 Typing Experience

 The typing experience is disappointing with poor stabilizers and mediocre keycaps combining to make sure you hear every bit of rattle.
 The tactile switches feel nice but don’t help add any positive to the sound because they simply don’t have enough character to stand out.
-There is the slightest hint—nay, idea—of thock but nothing substantial.
+There is the slightest hint—nay, idea—of thock but nothing solid.

 The Software